merrymira/marisara-portfolio/index.md

 [View Project on GitHub](https://github.com/merrymira/ML_Tutoring_Materials)

 ### Feedbacks from attendees
-> She was kind, uplifting, and incredibly supportive, which made a lasting impression on me.
+>"She was kind, uplifting, and incredibly supportive, which made a lasting impression on me.
 I’m excited about the opportunity to catch up with her soon.
-Moreover, I would be thrilled to join this amazing team and make a positive impact on students, just as she did!
+Moreover, I would be thrilled to join this amazing team and make a positive impact on students, just as she did!"
+>
+> "Great teacher"
-> Great teacher
+>
-> She helped me understand machine learning more!
-Have a better picture of learning.
+> "She helped me understand machine learning more!
+Have a better picture of learning."
 * * *